-An important step in the making of these cookies is that you MUST refrigerate the dough for at LEAST 2 hours.
-This is crucial and not an option.
 Then you shape them into balls that consist of about 3 tablespoons of dough.
 I used an OXO Good Grips Large Cookie Scoop.
+This will give you about 22 large cookies.
+Or you can use a small cookie scoop and make 3 dozen smaller cookies.
 Place dough balls on a parchment lined cookie sheet.
 You could also use a silicone baking mat such as the AmazonBasics Silicone Baking Mat - 2 Pack.
 I pressed the balls down slightly so that they would spread a bit more when they baked.

 Then I placed M&Ms on top so that they would look pretty and baked them in a 350°F. oven for 11-14 minutes.

 I have to say, this is my most favorite chocolate chip cookie recipe ever.
 I have always had a problem with this most basic of cookies.
 In the past, my chocolate chip cookies would always spread way out when baked, so that they were thin and crispy which I do NOT like.
 These are nice and thick and soft and chewy.
 So yummy!

 Note the thickness in this photo.
 If thick and chewy is what you like, then this is the recipe for you!